Entity Matching using Large Language Models: Explaining Matching Decisions

 \subsection{Aggregating Explanations}

 The structured explanations can easily be parsed to extract the attributes, importance scores, and similarity values.
-We can then aggregate the extracted values by attribute and calculate average importance scores for all attributes deemed relevant by the model for its decision.
-An example of five of these aggregated average importances can be seen in Table~\ref{tab:structured-aggregated} for both datasets.
-We can see that the model very frequently assigned a high importance to brand and model for the matches while the price was not deemed relevant for the decisions on average.
-For non-matches instead, the model seems to focus mainly on the model attribute with a more neutral importance of the brand attribute.
-For DBLP-Scholar GPT4s focus is mainly on differences and similarities of the title and author attributes of the publications for both matches and non-matches, while conference and year information only contributes to a lesser extent to the matching decisions.
+We aggregate the extracted values by attribute and calculate average importance scores for all attributes deemed relevant by the model for its decisions.
+Examples of five of these aggregated average importance scores are shown in Table~\ref{tab:structured-aggregated} for both datasets.
+We can see that the model frequently assigned a high importance to \textit{brand} and \textit{model} for the matches while the \textit{price} was not considered relevant for these decisions on average.
+For non-matches, the model instead focuses on the \textit{model} attribute and assigns a nearly neutral average importance to the \textit{brand} attribute.
+For DBLP-Scholar, GPT4 focuses on differences and similarities of the \textit{title} and \textit{author} attributes of the publications for both matches and non-matches, while the attributes \textit{conference} and \textit{year} only contribute to a lesser extent to the matching decisions.

 After the aggregation there are in total 81 attributes for DBLP-Scholar with seven of them being used in at least 10\% of decisions while the remaining 76 make up the long-tail.
 28 of 81 attributes have a mean importance, positive or negative, of at least 30\%.
 For Walmart-Amazon there are 181 attributes with seven of them used in at least 10\% of decisions.
 64 of 181 have a mean importance of at least 30\% towards the decision.
+The aggregation of the structured explanations for the DBLP-Scholar and the Walmart-Amazon datasets has demonstrated that global insights about a model's decisions can be derived from the local explanations.